fbpx

 October 25, 2021 | Helpful

-It’s no secret that the housing market has been a bit unusual this year.
-With low inventory and eager buyers, it has been a dream for sellers while nearly impossible for thousands of homebuyers who have been on the lookout for affordable options.
-Homes are receiving multiple offers above the asking price, which puts those who seek financing via a lender in a delicate situation.
-That’s because most lenders will not loan more than the home’s appraised value.
+The housing market has been unusual this year.
+With low inventory and eager buyers, sellers have thrived while buyers struggle.
+Homes receive multiple offers above the asking price, putting those seeking financing in a tough spot.
+Most lenders won’t loan more than a home’s appraised value.
+That’s why understanding appraisals is important.

-An appraisal is when an independent third party evaluates a home to determine its current market value.
-Obtaining an appraisal is an important and necessary step in the mortgage process.
-The majority of lenders require this in order to confirm that the value of the property aligns with the amount being borrowed.
-However, this makes it tough for those purchasing a home through financing to compete with cash offers.
-In a normal housing market, buyers will often make an offer and include an appraisal contingency, giving them the ability to back out of a real estate sales contract if the home’s appraised value is less than the offer.
+An appraisal involves an independent third party evaluating a home’s current market value.
+This step is crucial in the mortgage process.
+Lenders require appraisals to confirm the property’s value aligns with the borrowed amount.
+However, this makes it difficult for financed buyers to compete with cash offers.
+Typically, buyers include a contingency, allowing them to back out if the home appraises for less than the offer.

-At the end of the day, don’t let the idea of an appraisal scare you away from pursuing your dream of owning your own home.
-It’s a necessary step designed to protect everyone involved, especially you—the homebuyer.
-Let a Silverton Mortgage professional help you find the right loan to fit your unique needs so that you are comfortable with your home purchase now and later on down the road.
+Don’t let the idea of an appraisal deter you from homeownership.
+Appraisals protect everyone involved, especially you – the homebuyer.
+A Silverton Mortgage professional can help you find the right loan for your unique needs, ensuring you’re comfortable with your home purchase now and in the future.

 Share This Article